airbytehq/airbyte-e2e-testing-tool/README.md

+# DEPRECATED
+This repository is no longer in use.

 # Airbyte E2E testing tool

 This stand-alone testing configurable application will help us execute different end-to-end tests and improve the Airbyte final product quality.